What We Do

 The Intellectual Property Office of Ireland is responsible for the granting of patents, the registration of industrial designs and trade marks, and has certain functions in relation to copyright and related rights.

-What’s current in intellectual property
+What’s new in intellectual property